videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

 - After checking your token now it's time to create a meeting that will generate one meeting object made up of multiple parameters.
-From those parameters, we will make use of meetingId and token to validate the meeting
-- The code below in the code block says that if **newMeeting parameter of a meetingHandler set to true, meeting would be created** and **if you have meetingId then you can set newMeeting to false and validate meeting would be initiated.**
+- The code below in the code block says that if **newMeeting parameter of a meetingHandler set to true, meeting will be created** and **if you have meetingId then you can set newMeeting to false and join operation will be performed.**

 ```js title="create and validate meeting index.js"
 //variables